 Speaking to someone can have multiple benefits.
 Firstly, if you have isolated some causes of stress in your life, as explained above, speaking to people about it could help you to find some solutions.

 You may discover you’re your colleagues also find the work situation stressful and there is a way to tackle it.
-Or your family will recognise that you have taken on the majority of caring responsibilities and will give you some respite.
+Or your family will recognize that you have taken on the majority of caring responsibilities and will give you some respite.
 Secondly, discussing it with your loved ones will better prepare them to help you if they witness you experience another panic attack.

 - Speak to strangers: